osman159/Application-Security-Analyzer-Using-SIEM-Tool/README.md

 3. Choose the appropriate log source type for WinCollect.
 Usually, it is "WinCollect" or "Windows Event Log".

 Configure Event Log Collection:
-1. On a Windows machine, download the WinCollect installer from IBM.
+1. On a Windows machine, download the WinCollect installer from IBM ( https://www.ibm.com/community/101/qradar/wincollect7/ ).
 2. Run the installer and follow the on-screen instructions to install WinCollect.
 3. During the installation, you will be prompted to provide the IP address or hostname of the QRadar Console and credentials to communicate with QRadar.